Retail Management: 15 Ways to Increase Profit Margins

 You can’t be all things to all people — nor should you try.

 Have you ever dined at a restaurant with a menu like a novel?
 There might be 200 dishes, but they’re all mediocre at best.
-If you’re like me, you much prefer the restaurant with only 12 plates, each of which is outstanding.
+If you’re like me, you would much prefer a restaurant with only 12 dishes, each of which is outstanding.

 During the pandemic, Wegmans cut 40% of their SKUs to avoid out-of-stocks on staples.